 - Keep your resume current… and update it annually

-- Foster a network outside your current workplace
+- Foster a network outside of your current workplace

 - Have an internet presence